q-centrix/style-guides/rubocop/README.md

         ```
 2. `.gitgnore`
     1. remove `.rubocop.yml`
-    2. add `.rubocop-https---raw-githubusercontent-com-q-centrix-style-guides-main-rubocop*`, this will ignore the file that gets created when you run rubocop
+    2. add `.rubocop-https*`, this will ignore the file that gets created when you run rubocop

 #### With every update
 1. `.codeclimate.yml`